outcome-co/action-read-toml/README.md

 ### Example

-You can find this (example in this repository)[https://github.com/outcome-co/action-read-toml/actions?query=workflow%3A%22Sample+Execution%22].
+You can find this [example in this repository](https://github.com/outcome-co/action-read-toml/actions?query=workflow%3A%22Sample+Execution%22).

 ```yaml
 name: Sample Execution